 Another tip on content creation is to translate successful content.
-Most enterprise companies operate in many countries and in many different languages.
+Most enterprise companies operate in many countries and in many different languages and their enterprise SEO teams will have to work on international SEO.
 If you have content that’s working well in one language, it’s likely going to work well in another language as well.
 We’ve started doing this recently with our content.
 Despite allocating minimal resources to this process, we already see results.

 One final tip is to look into what promotional channels are available to you through other teams.
 For instance, social teams can promote new content, and paid teams can boost it with ads or syndication.
 Always make sure you budget for content promotion.

 With larger websites, you’re likely to encounter something you may not have seen before: content syndication.

 Content syndication is when one or more third-party sites republish an exact copy of content that originally appeared elsewhere.
 It frequently happens with news content, although, to be honest, any popular site is going to have scrapers and likely a paid syndication strategy.

 There are a lot of benefits to syndication, including increased reach.
 Check out our article on content syndication to learn more about it and so you know how to follow best practices.